The International School of Havana, has been in existence in various forms and names since 1965.

 - Accredited by the Council of International Schools (C.I.S.).

-- Two distinct graduate degree programs, IB and ISH Diplomma
+- Two distinct programs leading to graduation: IB and ISH Diploma

 - 75 full-time faculty members